-Members are appointed by the Vice-Chancellor for Enrollment Management and Student Services.
+Members are appointed by the Vice Chancellor for Student Affairs.

 When a student or student group is charged with violating the standards of conduct for students, the University Conduct Board provides an opportunity to be heard.
 The Board holds a hearing, examines all evidence presented, and determines whether the student or student group is responsible for violating the standards of conduct for students.